Gabriella439/dhall-manual/manuscript/05-SynchronizeFiles.md

 ## `git` - pre-commit hooks

-You want to be careful about relying exclusively on CI to catch mistakes like these.
-Catching mistakes in CI is still better than catching them in production, but there are still issues with relying exclusively on CI to catch
+You don't want to depend exclusively on CI to catch mistakes like these.
-mistakes:
+Catching mistakes in CI is still better than catching them in production, but there are still issues with relying exclusively on CI:

 * The feedback loop on CI might be too slow for catching mistakes like these

-* Small "fixup" commits to fix mistakes caught this way can waste CI resources
+* Small "fixup" commits to correct these mistakes can waste CI resources

 * Developers will prefer not having to remember to generate these files at all